TBW Tuesday Walk at Lynchwood Scout Camp

 Louise

-Tuesday Walk at Calala
+Tuesday Walk at Calala 14 May 2024

 On a very foggy morning, 12 Birdwatchers gathered at my place in Calala, and set off to walk to one of my favourite areas, the paddock north of the subdivision called “The Outlook”.
 As we walked along Myrl Street, quite a number of birds were seen, including Spiny-cheeked Honeyeaters, Magpie-larks, and Crested Pigeons.
 In a large Lemon-scented Gum at the end of Graham Street, Red Wattlebirds and Rainbow Lorikeets were feeding, and a White Ibis flew out of the mists right over our heads.
 Further along the track next to Calala Creek, Wood Ducks, Black Ducks and an Australasian Grebe were seen on the water, and Red-browed Finch were hiding in the grasses.
 But the birds of the day then appeared, a pair of Chestnut-breasted Mannikins on one side of the track, and Golden-headed Cisticolas on the other.